Highway-Kebabbery/Job-Scraper/README.md

 * Permissions still failed for both scripts.
 * Running python script says module bs4 not found for import?
     * Ran _setup.sh again... same result.
 ModuleNotFoundError: No module named 'bs4'
+    * Doesn't see "import BeautifulSoup' either...
+Must have to do with the setup
+        * Added pip install BeautifulSoup to its own line.
+Testing...